beshu-tech/readonlyrest-docs/kibana.md

 ### Trial builds version strings

-Trial builds are valid for 14 days after they were built, and they will stop working soon after the time is elapsed.
+Trial builds are valid for 30 days after they were built, and they will stop working soon after the time is elapsed.
 Trial builds have a special version string which includes a build-time timestamp.

 I.e. `readonlyrest_kbn_pro-1.16.26-20180911_es6.0.0.zip`

 * ReadonlyREST PRO plugin version 1.16.26
-* Build date 11th September 2018, expiring on the 25th.
+* Build date 11th September 2018, expiring on the 11th of October 2018.
 * Works only with Kibana version 6.0.0